ChalmersLibrary/research-publication-match-ai/README.md

 The output is written to a local CSV file in the current directory (see *main.py* for details and adjust if needed).
 File name is specified in the *.env* file (default: *results[.YYYYMMDD.hhmmss.csv]*).

-The current (proof of concept) version return Publication ID, Title, DOI, Year, Author(s), Abstract (normalized), Publication Type, Ranking score and Method (keyword and/or semantic).
+The current version return Publication ID, Title, DOI, Year, Author(s), Abstract (normalized), Publication Type, Ranking score and Method (keyword and/or semantic).
 This can be changed inside the script.
 The total number of records returned can be changed by using POOL_SIZE (see *Setup and run*).

 Most warnings can be safely ignored as long as the script finishes without crashing.